zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The API Gateway contains the following REST API authentication endpoints:

-##### auth/login
+- `auth/login`

-The full path of the `auth/login` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/login` (preferred option) or `https://{gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/login`.
+  The full path of the `auth/login` endpoint appears as `https://{gatewayUrl}  :{gatewayPort}/gateway/api/v1/auth/login` (preferred option) or `https://  {gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/login`.

   The `auth/login` endpoint authenticates mainframe user credentials and   returns an authentication token.
 The login request requires user   credentials though one of the following methods:
     * Basic access authentication
     * JSON with user credentials
     * Client certificate

   When authentication is successful, the response to the request is an empty body and a token is contained in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.
 When authentication fails, the user receives a 401 status code.

-##### auth/query
+- `auth/query`

-The full path of the `auth/query` endpoint appear as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/query` (preferred option) or `https://{gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/query`.
+   The full path of the `auth/query` endpoint appear as `https://{gatewayUrl}:   {gatewayPort}/gateway/api/v1/auth/query` (preferred option) or `https://   {gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/query`.

    The `auth/query` endpoint validates the token and retrieves the    information associated with the token.
    The query request requires the token through one of the following methods:
      * A cookie named `apimlAuthenticationToken`
      * Bearer authentication

    When authentication is successful, the response to the request is a JSON object which contains information associated with the token.
 When authentication fails, the user receives a 401 status code.

-##### auth/ticket
+- `auth/ticket`

   The `auth/ticket` endpoint generates a PassTicket for the user associated with a token.
-The full path of the `auth/ticket` endpoint appears as https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/ticket` (preferred option) or `https://{gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/ticket`.`
+The full path of the `auth/ticket` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/ticket` (preferred    option) or `https://{gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/ticket`.

   This endpoint is protected by a client certificate.
   The ticket request requires the token in one of the following formats:

   - Cookie named `apimlAuthenticationToken`.
   - Bearer authentication

   The request takes the `applicationName` parameter, which is the name of the application for which the PassTicket should be generated.
-This parameter must be supplied.
+Supply this parameter.

   The response is a JSON object, which contains information associated with the ticket.

-##### auth/refresh
+- `auth/refresh`

+  **Notes:**

-**Note:** This endpoint is disabled by default.
-[Jwt token refresh endpoint enablement](../../user-guide/api-mediation/api-gateway-configuration.md#jwt-token-refresh-endpoint-enablement)
+   - The endpoint is disabled by default.
+[Jwt token refresh endpoint   enablement](../../user-guide/api-mediation/api-gateway-configuration.  md#jwt-token-refresh-endpoint-enablement)
+   - The endpoint is protected by a client certificate.

   The `auth/refresh` endpoint generates a new token for the user based on valid jwt token.
 The full path of the `auth/refresh` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh` (preferred option) or `https://{gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/refresh`.
 The new token overwrites the old cookie with a `Set-Cookie` header.
 As part of the process, the old token gets invalidated and is not usable anymore.

-This endpoint is protected by a client certificate.
   The refresh request requires the token in one of the following formats:

   - Cookie named `apimlAuthenticationToken`.
   - Bearer authentication

-**Note:** For more information, see the OpenAPI documentation of the API Mediation Layer in the API Catalog.
+  For more information, see the OpenAPI documentation of the API Mediation Layer in the API Catalog.

 #### Supported authentication methods